Veryyapeee/kellton-rec-task/README.md

 This project was created for purposes of recruitment task.
 It's not prepared for production environment, including CI/CD and release config (like icons, keys etc.)

+It's also build with mobile phones in mind, Android Tablet and iPadOS are not supported by default, so there could be some UI bugs.

 Project is using [Rebrickable API](https://rebrickable.com/api/v3/docs/?key=), to use project properly, you will have to generate your own **API_KEY** and paste it into **.env** file

 ## Prerequisites